srvr-au/bums/README.md

 - no anti-virus, users can install on their own device.
 - POP3 only, no quota, cur mail deleted after one day, new mail after 7 days
 - also a bunch of cron scripts.

-If using an external firewall (most cloud providers do) make sure the following ports are open 80, 443, 25, 587, 995

-If you are running msmtp-mta because your provider is blocking port 25 then you need to open 80 and 443.

-Allows you to sell mailboxes and on-server aliases and web hosting (static and PHP) disk space

-NOT FINISHED

 ## User Management Scripts
 - coming soon...